Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Editor's Note: This seems to make sense but according to the Alcoa website there is no difference, that either side can be used except with the nonstick foil where the dull side has the nonstick coating.
 I guess testing is the only way to find out.

 This is a guide about cleaning silver with aluminum foil.
 While this is a widely shared method for cleaning silver, it can cause permanent damage to your silver items.
-It is best to avoid this method, particularly when cleaning valuable items.

 Using aluminum foil when ironing clothing can make the task more effeicent.
 The is a page about ironing with aluminum foil.